 That way you can use the same charger for all your batteries.
 Just make sure you change it to the right voltage setting when switching your batteries out.

 If figuring out the voltage to use is as simple as matching it to the voltage of the battery, then what makes charging an AGM battery different from others?
-Well, we have an article available for you about that, but the key part is to use lower Amps with an AGM battery.
+The key part is to use lower Amps with an AGM battery.

 For the full explanation of why you can read the other article, but amps is the speed at which the current is being applied to the battery.